John Leslie (bishop of Clogher)

-John Leslie (14 October 1571 – 8 September 1671) was a combative Scottish royalist bishop of Clogher, who became known as the "fighting bishop" for his resistance to the Irish rebellion of 1641 and the parliamentarian forces.
+John Leslie (14 October 1571 – 8 September 1671) was a Scottish royalist and Church of Ireland bishop of Clogher, who became known as the "fighting bishop" for his resistance, first to the Irish clans of Ulster during the Rising of 1641 and then to the New Model Army during the later Cromwellian conquest of Ireland.
 He is also notable for almost reaching the age of 100.

 Life

 The oldest son of George Leslie and Marjory, his wife, he was born at Crichie in Aberdeenshire, 14 October 1571.
 He was educated at Aberdeen and afterwards in France.
 He lived abroad for two decades, mainly in Spain, where his Latinity was admired.
 He was admitted to read in the Bodleian Library in 1618, and in 1624 he graduated Doctor of Divinity (DD) at Trinity College, Cambridge, per literas regias.
 He was in favour with James I of England, who made him a privy councillor in Scotland, and with Charles I of England, who gave him the same rank in Ireland, and this he retained after the Restoration of Charles II.
 He was with George Villiers, 1st Duke of Buckingham at Rhé in 1627.

 His first preferment seems to have been in London to the church of St. Martins-in-the-Vintry, and he was promoted to be Bishop of the Isles in 1628.

+In his efforts to enforce the King's religious settlement, Bishop Leslie sometimes ran into opposition from the local Scottish nobility (flath).
+This was particularly true during the Bishop's efforts to shut down the strictly illegal and underground pastoral work in his Diocese by Franciscan missionaries dispatched from the similarly underground Catholic Church in Ireland during the 1620s and '30s.

+Upon 9 September 1630, Fr.
+Patrick Hegarty, OFM, was arrested upon South Uist by priest hunters commanded in person by Bishop Leslie, but before the bishop could deliver Fr.
+Hegarty for trial, however, Raghnall Mac Ailein 'ic Iain (Ranald MacDonald of Benbecula), the uncle of the then Chief of Clan MacDonald of Clanranald and great-great-grandfather to Scottish Gaelic national poet Alasdair Mac Mhaighstir Alasdair, intervened and relieved the Bishop and his posse of their captive.
+The incident infuriated King Charles I, who sent a furious letter about it to Privy Council of Scotland on 10 December 1630 and was followed by unsuccessful efforts to summon the Highland nobleman to Inverary for criminal prosecution.

-In June 1633 he was translated to the bishopric of Raphoe in Ireland.
-Here he found many of the mensal lands in the hands of lay usurpers, but recovered some by a lawsuit.
+In June 1633, Bishop Leslie was translated to the bishopric of Raphoe in the Church of Ireland.
+Here he found many of the mensal lands in the hands of lay erenagh families, but recovered some by a lawsuit.
 In 1635 he had a dispute with one John Hamilton, in which John Bramhall, at Thomas Wentworth's request, undertook to arbitrate.
 He built a fortified palace at Raphoe, where there had been no episcopal mansion.